Scheduling with two non-unit task lengths is NP-complete: Overview of the reduction

-Our auxiliary problem is the following extension of the original problem.
-Next to a set of tasks~$J$ with an ordinary availability interval~$[r,d]$, we add two sets of ``pending'' tasks~$J_p, J_q$ with two deadlines, one for each task length, which have equal size.
-We assume the ordinary tasks to have non-negative release times and choose~$t=0$ as the common release time of all pending tasks.
-Each pending task has two deadlines~$(d',d)$, where~$d' \leq d$.
-Let~$N = |J_p| = |J_q|$ be the number of tasks per length.
-We demand the pairs of deadlines per task length to form an ordered sequence~$d'[1]\leq d[1]\leq d'[2]\leq d[2]\leq \ldots \leq d'[N]\leq d[N]$, and the long tasks to be relatively urgent compared to the short tasks: $d_p[i] \leq d'_q[i]$ for all~$i=1,\ldots,N$.
-The problem is to find a feasible schedule of~$J \cup J_p \cup J_q$ in which at least one of the two pending tasks with index~$i$, that is, $J_p[i]$ or $J_q[i]$, finishes by its early deadline~$d'$.
+The auxiliary problem $\operatorname{AUX}(p,q)$ is the following extension of the original problem.
+Next to a set of jobs~$J = \{([r_i,d_i],p_i)\mid i=1,\ldots,|J|\}$ with non-negative release times $r_i$, we add two sequences of ``pending'' jobs $J_p, J_q$ of equal size $N = |J_p| = |J_q|$, one per job length, both ordered by deadline.
+Pending jobs have a common release time of 0, and two deadlines per job, an early deadline and a late deadline.
+For both $J_p$ and $J_q$, the intervals formed by early and late deadline of all pending jobs in the same sequence should not intersect.
+Furthermore, there exists an ordering such that the $i$'th most urgent (i.e., with the earliest deadline) long job is more urgent than the $i$'th most urgent short job, for all $1\leq i\leq N$.
+The problem is to find a feasible schedule for~$J \cup J_p \cup J_q$ in which at least one of the $i$'th most urgent long job or the $i$'th most urgent short job completes by its early deadline, for all $1\leq i\leq N$.
+The key property of this model is that it is possible to specify dependencies between jobs with deadlines far away from each other.

+We choose~$t=0$ as the common release time of all pending jobs and assume the ordinary jobs to have non-negative release times.
 The formal definition is as follows.